Berline-Vergne valuation and generalized permutohedra: Introduction

 One approach to study the question of computing $\Lat(P)$ for an integral polytope $P$ is to consider a more general counting problem: For any nonnegative integer $t,$ let $tP := \{ t \x \ | \ \x \in P\}$ be the \emph{$t$-th dilation of $P$}, and then consider the function

 that counts the number of lattice points in $tP.$ It is a classic result that $i(P,t)$ is a polynomial in $t$.
 More precisely: \begin{thm}[Ehrhart \cite{ehrhart}] There exists a polynomial $f(x)$ such that $f(t) = i(P,t)$ for any $t \in \mathbb{Z}_{\geq 0}$.
 Moreover, the degree of $f(x)$ is equal to the dimension of $P$. \end{thm} We call the function $i(P, t)$ the \emph{Ehrhart polynomial} of $P.$ A few coefficients of $i(P,t)$ are well understood: the leading coefficient is equal to the normalized volume of $P$, the second coefficient is one half of the sum of the normalized volumes of facets, and the constant term is always $1$.
-However, although formulas are derived for the other coefficients, they are quite complicated.
+Although formulas are derived for the other coefficients, they are quite complicated.
 One notices that the leading, second and last coefficients of the Ehrhart polynomial of any integral polytope are always positive; but it is not true for the rest of the coefficients for general polytopes.
 We say a polytope has \emph{Ehrhart positivity} or is \emph{Ehrhart positive} if it has positive Ehrhart coefficients.

-There are few families of polytopes known to be Ehrhart positive.
-Zonotopes, in particular the regular permutohedra, are Ehrhart positive \cite[Theorem 2.2]{zonotopes}.
+A few families of polytopes are known to be Ehrhart positive.
+Zonotopes, in particular regular permutohedra, are Ehrhart positive \cite[Theorem 2.2]{zonotopes}.
 Cyclic polytopes also have this property.
 Their Ehrhart coefficients are given by the volumes of certain projections of the original polytope \cite{cyclic}.
-Stanley-Pitman polytopes are defined in \cite{stanley-pitman} where a formula for the Ehrhart polynomial is given and from which Ehrhart positivity follows.
+Stanley-Pitman polytopes are defined in \cite{stanley-pitman} where a formula for their Ehrhart polynomials is given and from which Ehrhart positivity follows.
 Recently in \cite{deloera} De Loera, Haws, and Koeppe study the case of matroid base polytopes and conjecture they are Ehrhart positive.
 Both Stanley-Pitman polytopes and matroid base polytopes fit into a bigger family: generalized permutohedra.